Why is the Trinity So Important to Christians?

 It’s always great to hear from you!

-For the purposes of the study, our main texts will be first, the Bible, of course, and Wayne Grudem’s classic, Systematic Theology: An Introduction to Biblical Doctrine.
+For the study, our main texts will be first, the Bible, of course, and Wayne Grudem’s classic, Systematic Theology: An Introduction to Biblical Doctrine.

 It is our prayer that by the end of this study, we will all find more delight in understanding what we believe and why we believe it.